1. basic issues

 d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
 A sentenced state looses e.g. up to 5% yearly of the normal portion of votes of its population.
 An even greater part can be subtracted, if after this body also the parliamentary assembly supports it with a 2/3-majority.
 Members of the parliamentary assembly who have the nationality of the concerned state cannot vote.

-4.1.3 in addition, if shareholders have half of the SB-seats
+4.1.3 in addition, if shareholders have half of the SB-seats and SB-votes

 - in section 3 for medium-sized companies,